Appointments

 Cancel an Appointment

-It is important that you inform the reception staff if you are unable to attend your appointment, this will allow that appointment to be offered to another patient.
-If you have a mobile number registered with us you will receive a text reminder for your appointment, if you wish to cancel the appointment you can do this by responding to the text.
+It is important to notify the reception staff if you are unable to attend your appointment, so that it can be offered to another patient.
+If you have a mobile number registered with us, you will receive a text reminder for your appointment.
+You can cancel the appointment by simply responding to the text.

-You can also complete our appointment cancellation notification request form above.
-This can only be used if your appointment has been arranged for more than 24 hours in advance. (excluding weekends and public holidays).
+Alternatively, you can complete our appointment cancellation notification form above.
+This option is available only for appointments scheduled more than 24 hours in advance (excluding weekends and public holidays).

 Text Reminder Service

-To have this service you will need to register by completing a consent form (this may have already been completed when you registered with the practice).
+To use this service, you’ll need to register by completing a consent form (this may have already been done when you initially registered with the practice).

 Extended Practice Opening Hours

-We offer extended hours on Tuesday and Wednesday evenings, these appointments are with the nurse and GP.
-You ca book these appointments in advance to help workers who are unable to get to see us at normal surgery times.
+We offer extended hours on Tuesday and Wednesday evenings, with appointments available for both the nurse and GP.
+These appointments can be booked in advance to accommodate those who are unable to attend during regular surgery hours.

-For more information about how local GP practices are working together to offer more convenient appointment times for patients click on the image opposite.
+For more information on how local GP practices are collaborating to provide more convenient appointment times for patients, click on the image opposite.

 Opening Times